Ulm: History

 In the mid-19th century, the city was designated a fortress of the German Confederation with huge military construction works directed primarily against the threat of a French invasion.
 The city became an important centre of industrialisation in southern Germany in the second half of the 19th century, its built-up area now being extended beyond the medieval walls.
 The construction of the huge minster, which had been interrupted in the 16th century for economic reasons, was resumed and eventually finished (1844–1891) in a wave of German national enthusiasm for the Middle Ages.

 From 1933 to 1935, a concentration camp primarily for political opponents of the regime was established on the Kuhberg, one of the hills surrounding Ulm.
 The Jews of Ulm, around 500 people, were first discriminated against and later persecuted; their synagogue was torn down during Kristallnacht in November 1938.
 Of 116 Jews deported from Ulm during World War II (45 were sent to Theresienstadt on 22 August 1942), only four returned.
 Approximately 25 Jews were living in Ulm in 1968.

 The sole RAF strategic bombing during World War II against Ulm occurred on 17 December 1944, against the two large lorry factories of Magirus-Deutz and Kässbohrer, as well as other industries, barracks, and depots in Ulm.
 The Gallwitz Barracks and several military hospitals were among 14 Wehrmacht establishments destroyed.
 The raid killed 707 Ulm inhabitants and left 25,000 homeless and after all the bombings, over 80% of the medieval city centre lay in ruins.
+The Magirus factory hosted a subcamp of the Dachau concentration camp.

-Most of the city was rebuilt in the plain and simple style of the 1950s and 1960s, but some of the historic landmark buildings have been restored.
+Some parts of the city were rebuilt in the plain and simple style of the 1950s and 1960s, but most parts of the historic old town have been restored.
 Due to its almost complete destruction in 1944, the Hirschstraße part of the city primarily consists of modern architecture.
 Ulm experienced substantial growth in the decades following World War II, with the establishment of large new housing projects and new industrial zones.
 In 1967, Ulm University was founded, which proved to be of great importance for the development of the city.
 Particularly since the 1980s, the transition from classical industry towards the high-tech sector has accelerated, with, for example, the establishment of research centres of companies like Daimler, Siemens and Nokia and a number of small applied research institutes near the university campus.
 The city today is still growing, forming a twin city of 170,000 inhabitants together with its neighbouring Bavarian city of Neu-Ulm, and seems to benefit from its central position between the cities of Stuttgart and Munich and thus between the cultural and economic hubs of southern Germany.

 Demographics

+Climate

+Ulm has a humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Compared with the plains, the temperature fluctuates greatly, with the average temperature ranging from -1 C in winter to 18 C in summer, and precipitation is concentrated from May to August.

+The Lübeck weather station has recorded the following extreme values: